tendai-codes/Data-Analysis/README.md

 3. **Global Population Trends - World Bank Data Exploration (Python):**
    Analyzed global datasets on income, fertility rates, and life expectancy.
 The analysis revealed significant correlations, such as the inverse relationship between income and fertility, and the positive relationship between income and life expectancy, providing insights for policy decisions and resource allocation.

 4. **Asset Allocation & Statistical Data Analysis (Python):**
-   Created a function to calculate portfolio returns and assess performance using the Sharpe ratio.
-This project focused on optimizing asset allocation strategies through statistical analysis of historical data.
+Developed a custom function to calculate portfolio returns and evaluate performance using the Sharpe ratio.
+By performing statistical analysis on historical data, this project aimed to optimize asset allocation strategies, balancing risk and return to maximize overall portfolio performance.

 5. **Stocks Analysis & Visualization (Python):**
    Analyzed stock market datasets to understand daily returns and uncover insightful patterns.
 The analysis involved creating data visualizations that highlighted trends in stock performance over time.